What is your life purpose? Have you ever thought about it?

-If we take Bill Gates as an example – his overriding question was how could he put the power of a computer into the hands of everyone around the world.
+If we take Bill Gates as an example – his overriding mission was how could he put the power of a computer into the hands of everyone around the world.
 His purpose and vision was to see a computer in every home.

-Steve Jobs’ overriding question was how to enable every person to display and demonstrate their unique personality.
+Steve Jobs’ overriding mission was how to enable every person to display and demonstrate their unique personality.
 His purpose and vision were to break the norm, challenge the status quo, and put the power into people’s hands, be it in a computer, iPod or iPhone.